randee25/iowa-jury-pool-analysis/README.md

 - Weighted mean calculations
 - Standard deviation calculations
 - Mean absolute error (MAE)
+- Root mean squared error (RMSE)
+- One-sample t-tests
+- Exact binomial tests
-- Monte Carlo simulation
+- Monte Carlo simulations
-- Binomial probability models
-- Chi-square analysis
+- Wilcoxon signed-rank tests
 - County-level visualizations
 - Interactive dashboard development in Tableau

 These methods were selected to evaluate differences between expected and observed representation while allowing both statewide and county-level patterns to be examined.

 ---

 # Results

-### Key Findings
+## Key Findings

-White jurors were generally overrepresented relative to census estimates.
+- White jurors generally appeared to be overrepresented relative to county census populations.

-Hispanic/Latino and Multiracial populations tended to be underrepresented.
+- Multiracial and Hispanic/Latino populations exhibited the largest representation gaps across counties.

+- Black and Asian populations also demonstrated evidence of underrepresentation, although the magnitude of these differences was generally smaller.

+- American Indian or Alaska Native (AIAN) and Native Hawaiian or Pacific Islander (NHPI) populations showed less consistent patterns, likely because of their relatively small population sizes in many counties.

-Representation varied substantially across counties.
+- Representation patterns varied substantially across counties, indicating that disparities were not uniformly distributed throughout the state.

-Several observed differences were larger than would be expected under proportional sampling.
+- Exact binomial tests and Monte Carlo simulations produced highly consistent results, suggesting that many observed differences were unlikely to be attributable solely to random sampling variation.

+- Supplementary analyses revealed relatively small changes in demographic composition across successive stages of the jury-selection process.

+---
-## Recommendation
+## Recommendations

-Future work should investigate the factors contributing to underrepresentation, including response rates, eligibility requirements, geographic factors, and the jury selection process itself.
+Future work should investigate factors contributing to underrepresentation, including response rates, eligibility requirements, geographic factors, and other aspects of the jury-selection process.

 ---